 Children and young people with intellectual disability are more likely to experience co-occurring mental health and neurodevelopmental conditions, yet assessment and treatment planning remain clinically complex.

-This advanced two-session course focuses on specialist assessment, formulation, pharmacological management, and the adaptation of psychological interventions across the spectrum of intellectual disability.
+This two-session course is designed for clinicians with foundational training who are encountering the overlap between intellectual disability and mental health or neurodevelopmental conditions in their practice.
+It focuses on assessment, formulation, pharmacological management, and the adaptation of psychological interventions across the spectrum of intellectual disability.

-Delegates will explore prescribing considerations, diagnostic overshadowing, challenging behaviour, and the practical modification of evidence-based therapies to support meaningful clinical outcomes.
+Delegates will explore prescribing considerations, diagnostic overshadowing, challenging behaviour, and practical ways to adapt evidence-based therapies to support meaningful clinical outcomes.
 Content is grounded in NHS specialist practice, with an emphasis on multidisciplinary collaboration within clinical services.

 This advanced two-session course will cover ‘Intellectual Disability and Co-occurring Mental Health Conditions’ and Intellectual ‘Disability and Co-occurring Neurodevelopmental Conditions’.